-Accumulated deficit amounts to ISK 1.5 billion at year end and therefore not permitted to pay dividend to shareholders.
+Accumulated deficit amounts to ISK 4.2 billion at year end and therefore not permitted to pay dividend to shareholders.

 Under the current Electricity Act, the National Energy Authority is charged with setting a revenue cap for Landsnet hf.
 Landnet and the National Energy Authority have been unable to agree on the settlement for the years 2006-2009.
-In addition, a decision is still pending on the profitability criteria for the years 2011, 2012 and 2013.
-This creates some uncertainty with regard to the Company's operating results and financial position at year end 2013.
-Note 31 provides a detailed account of the status of this issue.
+In addition, a decision is still pending on the revenue cap for the years 2011, 2012 and 2013.
+This creates some uncertainty with regard to the Company's operating results.
+Note 31 provides a detailed account of the status of this issue, including the uncertainty it generates.